The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

 \begin{df} Semi-toric SYZ fibrations with section $(M_i,\Ll_i:M_i\to B_i,\sigma_i)$, $i=0,1$, are said to \textit{have the same germ} if there exist neighborhoods $V_i$ of $\Delta_i$, a diffeomorphism $\phi:V_0\to V_1$ and a symplectomorphism $\psi:\Ll^{-1}_0(V_0)\to\Ll^{-1}_1(V_1)$, commuting with the $\Ll_i$ and the $\sigma_i$.
 This is an equivalence relation.
 We refer to the equivalence class of $(M,\Ll,\sigma)$ as its \textit{germ}. \end{df} \begin{rem} Observe that the information about the section is redundant.
 Namely, any two admissible sections in a small enough neighborhood of $\Delta$ are easily seen to be Hamiltonian isotopic. \end{rem}

 \begin{tm} The fibrations $(\Ll_i,B_i,\sigma_i)$ are symplectomorphic if and only if they have the same germ and there is an integral affine isomorphism $B_{0,reg}\to B_{1,reg}$. \end{tm} \begin{proof} We use the section to define a symplectomorphism over $B_{reg}$.
-Namely, the section together any local affine chart on $V\subset B_{reg}$ define an identification of $\Ll^{-1}_i(V)$ with $V\times \T^n$.
+Namely, the section together with any simply connected local affine chart on $V\subset B_{reg}$ define an identification of $\Ll^{-1}_i(V)$ with $V\times \T^n$.
+This induces a symplectomorphism over $B_{reg}$.
+Note this symplectomorphism is the unique one intertwining the sections.
 Since the $\Ll_i$ have the same germ, there is also symplectomorphism over a neighborhood of $\Delta$.
-Since locally near the singularities the only invariant of the integral affine structure is the monodromy, these symplectomorphims agree on the overlaps. \end{proof}
+Since the overlap between $B_{reg}$ and a neighborhood of $\Delta$ is a subset of $B_{reg}$ and all the symplectomorphisms involved intertwine sections, these symplectomorphims agree on the overlap. \end{proof}

 To make the germ a little more concrete, we describe the behavior of $\Ll$ and its period lattice near the critical points and singular values of $\Ll$.
 This is a summary of results of \cite{Castano04,Castano09} (which build upon results on the focus-focus singularity also appearing in \cite{Ngoc03}).
-Needless to say, the present author is responsible for any errors or misunderstandings.
 Let $e$ be an edge of $\Delta$.
 In a small neighborhood $V_e\subset B$ of $e$ there is a (multi-valued) basis $\{\eta_1,\eta_2,\eta_3\}$ of the period lattice $\Lambda^*_\Z$ restricted to $V_e\setminus e$ in which the monodromy is given as in \eqref{eqStForm}.
 Using normal coordinates we identify $V_e$ with the product $D\times e$ where $D$ is a $2$-disc and there is a neighborhood $U_e$ of $\crit(\Ll)|_e$ projecting to $V_e$ for which the there is a local normal form as in Lemma \ref{tmLocNorFo}.
 The functions $q_1,q_2,q_3$ describing $\Ll$ in the local normal coordinates extend uniquely to $\Ll^{-1}(V_e).$ (In particular, they give rise to a Hamiltonian flow on $U_e$).
 We consider their values as defining local coordinates $b_1,b_2,b_3$ on $V_e$.
 Semi-global invariants for $\Ll$ near $e$ are obtained by expressing the period lattice in these coordinates.
 Namely, \begin{tm} There is a smooth function $h:D\times e\to\R$ such that writing

 the period lattice is given by

 \end{tm}

 Conversely, \begin{tm} For every smooth function $h$ on $V_e$ there is a Lagrangian torus fibration over $V_e$ for which the periods are given by equation \eqref{eqLocalSemiGlobal}. \end{tm}